flash62au/WiTcontroller/README.md

 Ich würde mich über jede Hilfe zur Verbesserung dieser Übersetzungen freuen.
 Bei Interesse kontaktieren Sie mich bitte direkt für eine Anleitung.

+### Instructions for Other Translations

+If you create a copy of the file ``language_deutsch.h`` (with a new name) and change the German text it contains to any language you wish (using the English text on the right as a guide to what is needed) you can add that file as an include in ``config_buttons.h``.

+I would welcome it if you then sent me the file you created for inclusion in this repository.

 ---
 ---

 ## Change Log

+### V1.74
+- German translations by Bastian Zechendorf
+- Made it simpler to change the language
+- Improvements for non-English language display
+- Bug fix.
+Removed duplicated first entry in the Roster (at the end)

 ### V1.73
 - Add debug level option ``#define DEBUG_LEVEL``